Right to Information Act, 2019: History

-Cost of RTI Bill
+Cost of RTI

-A 2017 study by the Research Department of Parliament predicted that Ghana would need to spend GHc 750 million over five years to implement the RTI.
+A 2017 study by the Research Department of Parliament predicted that Ghana would need to spend GH₵ 750 million over five years to implement the RTI.
 According to the article seen by Citi News, the expenditure will be related to creating an RTI Commission.
 A head office, administrative costs, district administrative costs, district office facilities, and funding for boards were all included in the cost breakdown.
-For instance, the first year's administrative staff cost at the headquarters was recorded at GHc 651,968.22.
-The cost of staff is estimated at GHc 91 million for all the districts.
+For instance, the first year's administrative staff cost at the headquarters was recorded at GH₵ 651,968.22.
+The cost of staff is estimated at GH₵ 91 million for all the districts.
 From 2018 to 2021, these numbers decline yearly.

+Notable Enforcement Cases

+In July 2026,the Right to Infornation Act was actively tested when investigative journalism outlet The Fourth Estate petitioned the Right to Information Commision.The petition followed a decision by the Public Procurement Authority(PPA) to deny an RTI request regarding single-source procurement approvals for road contract under the government's "Big Push" infrastructure programme.The journalism project filed the appeal to compel the PPA to release the data,arguing that the public procurement records were not legally exempted from disclosure under Act 989.